 Motion Isolation Capabilities

 Sleep partners, pay attention.
 Even in the most secure of relationships, it’s never pleasant to be woken up in the middle of the night on a mattress that allows you to feel your partner’s every move.
 All-foam products typically do a pretty good job at keeping motion transfer minimal, especially those containing memory foam.
-In the case of Casper, I first tested it out by having someone move around rather aggressively next to me.
+In the case of Casper Original, I first tested it out by having someone move around rather aggressively next to me.
 Their movement wasn’t very disruptive, and you couldn’t see much movement in my body until they started jumping up and down.
 Watch our video to see for yourself.
 You can also watch as I drop a 20-pound medicine ball from eye-level next to a resting one of the same weight.
 The dropped ball experienced a decent degree of bounce for a foam product, but the other ball stays relatively still.
 Considering the combination of motion isolation and medium firmness, this could make this an attractive option for those with sleep partners.

 Heat Transfer Capabilities